SonicCodes/EvalLang/README.md

 - XOR operator (planning to use ```|```)
 - AND operator (planning to use ```&```)
 - HAS operator (planning to use ```~```)
+- A standard evaluator function, that evaluates the evaluation dictionary
+- Port it to Python, Java/Kotlin & Dart

-I hope you'll contribute to this repo, I've spent a night on implementing it.
+I hope you'll contribute to this repo.

 ```
 Do what ever you want with this, but keep in-mind I am not responsible